SuperMalc/AutoCipher/README.md

 # AutoCipher
-A 2017 CryptoLocker like program writte in Python that encrypts all the files on your windows system
+A 2017 CryptoLocker like program written in Python 2.7 that encrypts all the files on your windows system

 WARNING: